OTTAA-Project/ottaa_project_flutter/dartdoc_automatic_documentation.md

 Dartdoc is an automatic documentation generation tool for Dart language.
 The ```dart doc``` command generates HTML documentation from Dart source code by looking for and parsing comments on your code that have a special syntax.
 You can also add descriptions to the generated documentation by using documentation comments, which can contain Markdown formatting.

-## How to install and run dartdoc as a library
+## How to install and run Dartdoc as a library

 First, install the package by running: